 - 2 inch knob ginger peeled and minced

 - 3 Russet potatoes about 2 ½ pounds, cut into 1” cubes

 - 1/3 cup apple cider vinegar

 - Salt and pepper to taste

 - Greek yogurt for serving

 - Cilantro and mint for serving

-In a small skillet over medium-high heat, toast the cumin, coriander, cloves and peppercorns until fragrant, about 1 minute.
+In a small skillet over medium-high heat, toast the cumin, coriander and peppercorns until fragrant, about 1 minute.
 Transfer to a spice grinder or mortar and grind.
 Add tumeric, paprika, and cinnamon, set aside.